antorguez95/synthetic_data_generation_framework/README.md

 - Install it.
 - Comment every line that contains  `plt.style.use(['science','ieee'])`  within the code.

 The choice of the dataset to be analyzed must be done inside the `gen_and_save.py` file for now, as indicated in the comments of such file.
+Specifically, `STUDIED_DATABASE` variable must be properly set.
 Changes will be introduced to input the parameters from the terminal.
 Afterwards, execute this line from the main folder:

     python gen_and_save_figs.py